cair/GraphTsetlinMachine/README.md

 The reason is that the truth values of $C$ to the _Left_ and to the _Right_ are not yet calculated.

 **4) Partial Clause Matching; 5) Message Passing; 6) Updated Features.** In these steps, the Graph Tsetlin Machine matches the partial clause against the nodes.
-This matching gives one truth value per node. _True_ values passes along the outgoing edges, updating the features of each node:
+This matching gives one truth value per node. _True_ values then passes along the outgoing edges, updating the features of each node:

 <p align="center">
   <img width="90%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/PartialMatchingAndMessagePassingSequenceClassification.png">